cahya-wirawan/opentc/contrib/icap-server/README.md

 # icap-server-opentc.py

+The development of this icap-server has been moved to [OpenTC-icap](https://github.com/cahya-wirawan/opentc-icap "ICAP Server for OpenTC")

 The Internet Content Adaptation Protocol (ICAP) is a lightweight HTTP-like protocol specified in RFC 3507 which is used to extend transparent proxy servers.
 It is used generally for a virus scanner or content filtering.